OpenGeoHub/spatial-sampling-ml/docs/resampling.md

 In this case, for the lower and upper confidence intervals we use 1-standard deviation probability which is about 2/3 probability and hence the lower value is 0.159 and upper 0.841.
-The RMSPE should match the half of the difference between the lower and upper interval in this case, although there will be difference.
+The RMSPE should match the half of the difference between the lower and upper interval in this case, although there will be difference in exact numbers.

-The mean RMSPE for the whole study area should be as expected somewhat higher than the RMSE we get from model fitting:
+The mean RMSPE for the whole study area (mean of all pixels) should be as expected somewhat higher than the RMSE we get from model fitting:

 ```r